ManuGithubSteam/Surface3ProArch/README.md

 Edit the sudoers file with this:

-`%users     ALL = NOPASSWD: /usr/bin/powertop`
+`%users     ALL = NOPASSWD: /usr/bin/powertop, /usr/bin/btmon`

-Now poertop should function without root password requred.
+Now powertop should function without root password required.

 ## ScreenDPI